 Seminars

-The multicultural seminar meets weekly for one hour during the spring semester as well as for several hours over the winter intersession to launch the seminar experience.
-The goal of this seminar is to continue interns’ development and growth as multiculturally aware and competent practitioners.
+The multicultural seminar meets biweekly for one hour during the fall and spring semesters as well as for several hours at the beginning of the internship to launch the seminar experience.
+The goal of this seminar is to continue interns’ development and growth as culturally aware and competent practitioners.
 The seminar typically begins with exploration and discussion of each participant’s identities and histories, with a focus on how they influence clinical work.
 Using this discussion as a starting point, the primary focus of the seminar will be to help interns apply their developing expertise to their clinical and supervisory work.
 We utilize this format because we understand that most interns receive excellent training in multicultural theory and practice, and it is in keeping with the applied focus of the internship year.

 2. Professional Issues Seminar